adnanalicic/invoice-processor/backend/CODex_context.md

     - Expects keys in `settings_json` such as `endpoint`, `accessKey`, `secretKey`, `bucket`, `region`, and `forcePathStyle`.
   - Responsible for bucket creation (on first use) and file upload.

+- `adapter.in.web.DocumentController`
+  - Handles document-related operations such as re-extraction and content retrieval.
+  - Endpoints:
+    - `POST /api/documents/{documentId}/reextract` — triggers re-extraction for a document.
+    - `GET /api/documents/{documentId}/content` — streams the underlying file from storage (PDF/text) for inline viewing by the frontend.

 ## Admin API for Integrations
 - `adapter.in.web.AdminController`
   - Base path: `/api/admin`.